-Pay Less Self-Employment Tax by Treating Your Hawaii LLC as an S Corporation
+Pay Less Self-Employment Tax by Treating Your LLC as an S Corporation

-You must also pay regular federal income tax on any earnings you take out of your Hawaii LLC.
-The amount of income tax you pay depends on your earnings, current income tax brackets, deductions and how you file.
+You must also pay regular federal income tax on any earnings you take out of your LLC.
+The amount of income tax you pay depends on your earnings, current income tax bracket, deductions and filing status.

 Employees May Need to File Tax Returns

-Most Hawaii LLCs will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
+Most LLCs must pay estimated taxes throughout the year, depending on the amount of profit and income you expect to make.
 The most common types of estimated tax are:

 Yes.
-Hawaii does have a general state income tax.
+Hawaii does have a state income tax.
 You can find more information above.